The phrase not the sharpest tool in the shed means someone who is thought to be unintelligent in some way; slow to perceive or understand something.

 “Critics said that Cliburn was an intuitive artist, and that once his intuition was exhausted, he had little else to say about a piece — which was a fancy way of saying that Cliburn wasn’t the sharpest tool in the shed.”

 I’m unable to find the term from an earlier date than the quote above.
 This could suggest that the expression originated sometime during the late 20th century.

 - If we’re talking about cooking, Rob is not exactly the sharpest tool in the shed.
-His meals are simple most of the time, but they still taste good.
+While his meals are basic most of the time, he still manages to make them taste good.

 - My orange cat isn’t the sharpest tool in the shed, but that’s okay, he’s still adorable!